 I remember how shocked I was in my 20s, while a struggling student being priced out of the local rental market, to learn that buying a condo would actually SAVE ME MONEY over what I was paying in rent.
 That process started me down the path that later provided a big chunk of the down payment on our current family home.

-Whether you’re already shopping for your first home, or just wondering if it’s even feasible, start by finding a company like Altrua Financial.
+Whether you’re already shopping for your first home, or just wondering if it’s even feasible, start by asking friends if they have a mortgage broker they’ve worked with, or look into home financing options at your local bank or credit union.
 Mortgage brokers can help you find the best mortgage deal to meet your financial circumstances.
 Think that home ownership is beyond your reach?
 See if any mortgage brokers near you are holding free seminars for first-time homeowners.
 (That’s how I started on the path to homeownership.)

 Another possibility to consider is buying a home that includes an apartment (or even just an extra bedroom) you can rent out.
 I halved my housing expenses when I bought my condo by renting out the extra bedroom to a fellow student.
 I know many cities in Canada where housing costs are so high, and supply is so low, that it’s routine for people to rent out their basement or attic, or even a bedroom.